ablestack/reactive-domain-objects/README.md

 - TBD
 - Expect non collection properties to be not null or undefined
 - Presidence: PathMap, TypeMap, Interfaces
 - Requires properties are initialized.
-Use strict compile option
+Use strict TypeScript compile option
 - LOG_LEVEL .env